Dr Simon Philpott

 Since 2010, Matt Davies, Kyle Grayson (Politics, Newcastle University), Christina Rowley and Jutta Weldes (Politics, Bristol University) and I have been co-editing a book series with Routledge under the title Popular Culture and World Politics (for more information on the series, see: http://www.routledge.com/books/series/PCWP/).

-I have been a reviewer for a number of different international journals including International Politics, Third World Quarterly, Review of International Studies, Security Dialogue, International Political Sociology and have also completed manuscript reviews for Routledge, the University of Minnesota Press and others.
-I have also acted as a project evaluator for the Social Sciences and Humanities Research Council in Canada.
+I have been a reviewer for a number of different international journals including International Politics, Third World Quarterly, Review of International Studies, Security Dialogue, International Political Sociology and International Organization and have also completed manuscript reviews for Manchester University Press, Routledge, the University of Minnesota Press and others.
+I have also acted as a project evaluator for the Social Sciences and Humanities Research Council in Canada and the German Peace Foundation.

 Over the years I have been at Newcastle I have and continue to supervise and co-supervise a number of PhD students.
 These include: